dpcheng/BrickOut/README.md

 ## Functionality & MVP
 In BrickOut, the user is able to:
 - [ ] Start, pause, or reset the game
-- [ ] Move the paddle with the left/right arrows, or direct the paddle using the mouse
+- [ ] Move the paddle with the left/right arrows, or direct the paddle using the mouse (Bonus Feature)
 - [ ] Bounce the ball by placing the paddle in the ball's path
 - [ ] Clear bricks when in contact with the bouncing ball